marsiitr/Air-Hockey-Robot/README.md

  Johnson DC motors are used for traversal of the defender over the rods.
 ### Controllers
  ⚙ Arduino MEGA is used as a microcontroller board.
+     We have numbered each LDR and measured its distances from the origin (which is a longitudinal centreline) like a 1D numberline.
+Figure below.
- ⚙ cytron motor driver is used to control DC motors.
+ ⚙ Cytron motor driver is used to control DC motors.
 ### Functionality
  ⚙ As soon as a LDR sensor is devoid of room light which means the puck is directly above it,it     sends a signal to the microcontroller.
  ⚙ Arduino MEGA is so programmed to identify that particular sensor and instruct the motor          driver to start the DC motors to bring the defender in longitudinal alignment with the puck     while staying back and hit it with a force as soon as it crosses the first row of sensors.